juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Starting with a Nix File**: The first step in creating a derivation is to write a Nix file, typically named `default.nix`.
+- Starting with a Nix File: The first step in creating a derivation is to write a Nix file, typically named `default.nix`.
 This file is where you define the specifics of your package build, specifying all necessary details such as source files, dependencies, and build commands.

-- **Using `derivation` or Higher-level Abstractions**: Within your Nix file, you can utilize the `derivation` function, a built-in mechanism for defining package builds in a low-level, granular way.
+- Using `derivation` or Higher-level Abstractions: Within your Nix file, you can utilize the `derivation` function, a built-in mechanism for defining package builds in a low-level, granular way.
 For convenience and added features, you might opt for higher-level abstractions like `mkDerivation`, which simplify the process by abstracting common patterns and providing more intuitive interfaces for package definition.

-- **Building with `nix-build` or `nix build`**: Once your derivation is defined, you compile or build it into a package using `nix-build` (for traditional Nix setups) or `nix build` (when working within the context of Nix Flakes).
+- Building with `nix-build` or `nix build`: Once your derivation is defined, you compile or build it into a package using `nix-build` (for traditional Nix setups) or `nix build` (when working within the context of Nix Flakes).
 These commands interpret your Nix file, execute the build process as defined, and produce the final package.

-- **Understanding the `result` Symlink**: After the build process completes, a symbolic link named `result` appears in your build root directory.
+- Understanding the `result` Symlink: After the build process completes, a symbolic link named `result` appears in your build root directory.
 This symlink points directly to the package's location in the `nix/store/`, prefixed with a hash that uniquely identifies the inputs and build process.
 This hashed path ensures that each build is uniquely addressable and cacheable, facilitating reproducibility and efficiency.

-- **The Role of the Nix Store**: The `nix/store/` serves as the immutable repository for all packages and their dependencies.
+- The Role of the Nix Store: The `nix/store/` serves as the immutable repository for all packages and their dependencies.
 By placing the build output in the `nix/store/` under a hash-derived path, Nix guarantees that the build results are immutable, reproducible, and isolated from changes in the environment or other packages.

 -->